 - ALWAYS remember the warning.
 As with any investments, the value of your funds can go down as well as up, and while it's unlikely, you could lose all your money.

-- The deal below is for both stocks & shares fund ISAs and ordinary investment plans.
+- The deal below is for stocks & shares ISAs only.
 Remember, everyone in the UK over 18 has a £20,000 ISA allowance for 2017/18.
 For more options, see our Stocks & Shares ISAs guide.
 You can only contribute to one stocks & shares ISA each tax year.